 \section{Numerical results}

-The coupling constants and form factors associated with strong interaction vertices play an important role in studying the possible bound states of the $D_s\bar{D}_s$ system and estimating the partial decay widths of the $D_s\bar{D}_s$ bound state into $D\bar{D}$, $\eta_c\eta$ and $J/\psi\omega$ final states.
-As shown in Table \ref{constant}, the magnitude of $g_{D_sD_s\phi}$ from the SU(3) relation and the QCD sum rules varies considerably.
-In our work, we will run the value of $g_{D_sD_s\phi}$ from the minimum value to the maximum one in Table \ref{constant}.
+The coupling constants and form factors associated with strong interaction vertices play a crucial role in studying possible bound states of the $D_s\bar{D}_s$ system and in estimating partial decay widths of the $D_s\bar{D}_s$ bound state into $D\bar{D}$, $\eta_c\eta$, and $J/\psi\omega$ final states.
+As shown in Table \ref{constant}, the magnitude of $g_{D_sD_s\phi}$ varies considerably depending on whether it is obtained from the SU(3) relation or from QCD sum rules.
+In our work, we consider the range of $g_{D_sD_s\phi}$ values from the minimum to the maximum presented in Table \ref{constant}.

-Since the exchanged particle is not on shell, it is necessary to introduce the form factor $F(k)$ to account for the off shell effect of the $t$-channel exchanged particle.
-The cutoff $\Lambda$ in the form factor $F(k)$ should be not far from the physical mass of the exchanged particle.
-We take $\Lambda=m+\alpha\Lambda_{\text{QCD}}$ as in Ref. \cite{Cheng:2004ru}, therefore, the parameter $\alpha$ depends on the exchanged particle and the external particles involved in the strong interaction vertex, it is expected to be of order unity and cannot be decided from the first principle.
-In this work, we choose to vary the parameter $\alpha$ in a much wider range (0.5-10), in which we will try to search for possible solutions of the $D_s\bar{D}_s$ bound state.
+Since the exchanged particle is not on-shell, it is necessary to introduce a form factor $F(k)$ to account for the off-shell effect of the $t$-channel exchanged particle.
+The cutoff $\Lambda$ in the form factor $F(k)$ should be close to the physical mass of the exchanged particle.
+We take $\Lambda=m+\alpha\Lambda_{\text{QCD}}$, where $\alpha$ depends on the exchanged particle and the external particles involved in the strong interaction vertex.
+The parameter $\alpha$ is expected to be of order unity and cannot be determined from first principles.
+In this work, we identify all possible values of $\alpha$ for which the $D_s\bar{D}_s$ system can form a bound state.